MatthewForrester/TVTower/docs/manual_en.md

 Archive
 -------

 In the Archive you meet the archivist.
-You need him, if you want to sell the film that you own.
+You need him, if you want to sell the programme rights that you own.
 Click on the archivist and you will be shown a list of the genres.
-If you own films of a certain genre, then it is coloured black, with green lines next to it, which indicate the number of films under ths genre.
-So click on a genre and select the film that you want to move to the film rental shop, click on it and place it in the suitcase.
+If you own rights from a certain genre, then they is coloured black, with green lines next to it, which indicate the number of rights under ths genre.
+So click on a genre and select the rights that you want to move to the Movie Agency, click on them and place it in the suitcase.

 But beware!
-If you put a film which is currently set in the Programme Schedule into the suitcase and leave the room with it, then it will be deleted from the Programme Schedule.
+If you put rights which are currently set in the Programme Schedule into the suitcase and leave the room with them, then the programme or film previously in the schedule will be deleted.
 So you will have to fill that gap again later.

 Movie Agency
 ------------

-This is used for the acquisition and sale of films.
+This is used for the acquisition and sale of films, series, and so forth ('programme rights').
 On the left you can see the agent behind his desk.
 On the right there's a bookcase.
 In the centre is your suitcase.
-If you have come straight from the archive, it may contain the films that you've selected to sell.
-If you want to sell them, left-click on them and click on the movie agent with the film.
-Then the film is gone.
-But whether it will turn up in the bookcase again is uncertain.
+If you have come straight from the archive, it may contain the rights that you've selected to sell.
+If you want to sell them, left-click on them and click on the movie agent with the programme rights.
+Then the rights are gone.
+But whether they will turn up in the bookcase again is uncertain.

 Turning to acquisition, there are two methods.
-The first one is the films in the bookcase.
-Move the mouse pointer over the slipcases and it will bring up information about the respective film.
+Firstly, the programme rights in the bookcase.
+Move the mouse pointer over the slipcases and it will bring up information about the respective rights.
 The price, course.
 It states whether or not you can afford it.
-More important for the audience ratings, however, are the bars for Speed, Box Office and Critics.
+More important for the audience ratings, however, are the bars for Speed, Box Office and Critics for the programmes included in the rights.
 And also the Topicality.
 This decreases with every broadcast.
-And with it the monetary value of the film.
-If the film isn't broadcast for a while, the Topicality will return to a certain level.
+And with it the monetary value of the rights.
+If the programme isn't broadcast for a while, the Topicality will return to a certain level.

-How the films' attributes are to be assessed, described by STARSCRazy:
+How the attributes of programmes are to be assessed, described by STARSCRazy:

-"Speed: How interesting the film is to Joe Bloggs (affects viewer ratings).
+"Speed: How interesting the programme is to Joe Bloggs (affects viewer evaluations).

-Criticism: How interesting the film is to critics (affects critic ratings).
+Criticism: How interesting the programme is to critics (affects critics' assessment).

-Box Office: How successful the film was at the box office.
+Box Office: How successful a film was at the box office.

 For all three values: the higher the better.